dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 \mu= \begin{bmatrix} \mu_{1} \\  \mu_{2} \\ \mu_{3} \\ \vdots  \\ \mu_{D-1} \\ \mu_{D}\end{bmatrix} = \begin{bmatrix} \mu_{A} \\ \mu_{B}\end{bmatrix}
 $$

-For the covariance matrix this will result in partioning the matrix into four sections:
+For the covariance matrix this will result in partitioning the matrix into four sections:

 $$